Honorary, Service, and Professional Organizations

 Business & Technology Club

 Capital Management provides stock trading skills and knowledge not taught in the classroom.
 The club’s training program caters to students at all levels and benefits members in their personal and professional lives.
-We use mock trading accounts to learn basic principles and technical analysis before moving on to advanced training in trading strategies like hedging and options.
+The group uses mock trading accounts to learn basic principles and technical analysis before moving on to advanced training in trading strategies like hedging and options.
 Email email@example.com for information or to get involved.

 The Dean’s Hosts are approximately 30 students who receive, host, and give tours to visitors of Questrom School of Business at the Dean’s designation and discretion.
 Please contact the Dean’s office for information on how to get involved.